-The table listed below lists all drinking water contaminants that were detected during the year 2016.
+The table listed below lists all drinking water contaminants that were detected during the year 2017.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing done January 1, 2016 through December 31, 2016.
-NOTE: The City of Moultrie did fail to take one required IOC sample from one of the six (6) well locations in 2016.
-The violation has been corrected, and the sample has been taken and analyzed per EPD requirements.
+Unless otherwise noted, the data presented in this table is from testing done January 1, 2017 through December 31, 2017.